About 25 minutes of reading time.

 Cholesterol itself is not the enemy.

 - Cholesterol is NOT the main thing that causes heart attacks!
 Even having good levels doesn’t mean you’re clear.
-Particle sizes, numbers, and ratios are critical for determining risk; Large fluffy LDL doesn’t fill in the tiny holes that cause plaques; smaller LDL does.
-Not all cardiologists go by this, and you may have to do an NMR test on your own.
-I believe that ratios are more critical than totals, and this article is a great explanation.
-I use this handy calculator to determine the cholesterol ratios.
-Heart attack recovery is NOT ALL about cholesterol levels like many people think.
+Particle sizes, numbers, and ratios are critical for determining risk; Heart attack recovery is NOT ALL about cholesterol levels like many people think!

 Eating bad WILL make health conditions worse.

 - Eating good food most of the time DOES a body good.
 It may not cure ALL ailments, but eating bad stuff WILL certainly make conditions worse than they have to be.
 Not eating healthy because “it doesn’t work because I have [insert rare condition]” is nothing but a lame excuse.
 It takes time to make an impact too.
 Quit drinking any soda, added sugars, and refined grains COMPLETELY for a month, and you WILL notice a difference.
-I drink pretty much only water, sometimes ginger tea and unsweet tea, but primarily straight-up water from my Brita Water Bottle.
+I drink pretty much only water, sometimes ginger tea and unsweet tea, but primarily straight-up water from my Brita® stainless steel water bottle.

 It’s challenging, but you are worth it!

 - It can be challenging to find time to eat better and exercise.
 I discovered that I MUST work on myself before I work for anyone else.
 If I don’t, then one day it won’t matter because I won’t be able to work at all because I could get to be disabled or even dead!

 - Making smaller changes is much easier to do than significant drastic changes.
 Prioritize and implement.